helenamerk/mic-check/README.md

 <img src="./images/SystemPermissionDeniedScreen.png" width="40%" />
 </div>

+Note: This library does not include any UI or components and is designed to help you implement those pieces more easily through better error handling.
+You can, however, use the code included in the [examples](./examples).

 ## Motivation

 One of the most frustrating pieces of building a video chatting website is helping the user set up camera and microphone access.
 Ideally, you should be able to use the [Permissions API](https://www.w3.org/TR/permissions/) to request media device access, but it isn't yet available on [Safari](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API#permissions_interface) which accounts for a significant group of users.